unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 ## data-action
 The actions defined below needs to be passed as a `data-action` attribute.

-1. viewLess - When enableViewMore is true ,this action is needed on the element which on click will show less facet values.
+1. `viewLess` - When enableViewMore is true ,this action is needed on the element which on click will show less facet values.
-2. viewMore - When enableViewMore is true , this action is needed on the element which on click will show all facet values.
+2. `viewMore` - When enableViewMore is true , this action is needed on the element which on click will show all facet values.
-3. setRange - Action is needed on the facet values which are range facet.
+3. `setRange` - Action is needed on the facet values which are range facet.
-4. applyRange - Action is needed on the element which on click will select multiple range facet values at once . (when applyMultipleFilters is true.)
+4. `applyRange` - Action is needed on the element which on click will select multiple range facet values at once . (when applyMultipleFilters is true.)
-5. setCategoryFilter - Action is needed on the category facet values .
+5. `setCategoryFilter` - Action is needed on the category facet values .
-6. clearCategoryFilter - Action is needed on the element which on click will remove the selected category filter.
+6. `clearCategoryFilter` - Action is needed on the element which on click will remove the selected category filter.
-7. clearRangeFacets - Action is needed on the element which on click removes all selected range facets.
+7. `clearRangeFacets` - Action is needed on the element which on click removes all selected range facets.

 ## facet-action
 The actions defined below needs to be passed as a `data-facet-action` attribute.

-1. searchFacets - Action is needed on the element in which we need to search for the facet values.
+1. `searchFacets` - Action is needed on the element in which we need to search for the facet values.
-2. changeFacet - Action is needed on the facet values which are either text facets.
+2. `changeFacet` - Action is needed on the facet values which are either text facets.
-3. facetOpen - Action is needed on the element which on click will expand the facets dropdown.
+3. `facetOpen` - Action is needed on the element which on click will expand the facets dropdown.
-4. facetClose - Action is needed on the element which on click will collapse the facets dropdown.
+4. `facetClose` - Action is needed on the element which on click will collapse the facets dropdown.
-5. applyFacets - Action is needed on the button which on click will apply the facets (When applyMultipleFilters is true.)
+5. `applyFacets` - Action is needed on the button which on click will apply the facets (When applyMultipleFilters is true.)
-6. deleteSelectedRange - Action is needed on the element (selected facet) , where on click it should remove the selected range .
+6. `deleteSelectedRange` - Action is needed on the element (selected facet) , where on click it should remove the selected range .
-7. deleteFacet - Action is needed on the button which on click will at once remove all the selected facet values for that one facet .
+7. `deleteFacet` - Action is needed on the button which on click will at once remove all the selected facet values for that one facet .
-8. deleteFacetValue - Action is needed on the facet values element , when it needs to be delselected.
+8. `deleteFacetValue` - Action is needed on the facet values element , when it needs to be delselected.
-9. deleteSelectedFacetValue -  Action is needed on the element (selected facet) which on click will remove that selected facet.
+9. `deleteSelectedFacetValue` -  Action is needed on the element (selected facet) which on click will remove that selected facet.
-10. clearAllFacets - Action is needed on the element which on click removes all the selected facets .
+10. `clearAllFacets` - Action is needed on the element which on click removes all the selected facets .

-13. updatedRangeSlider -
-14. clearPriceRange -
+12. `clearPriceRange` - This action removes a particular range facet from the state and gets new results.

 # UseCases